-Evolution 7 will help to revision and restructure the electric grid landscape to a decentralized, highly reliable, and secure SmartGrid infrastructure with the deployment of scalable Solar and Renewables-based MicroGrid configurations.
+Evolution 7 will help to revision and restructure the electric grid landscape to a decentralized, highly reliable, and secure SmartGrid infrastructure with the deployment of scalable Solar MicroGrid configurations.
 Evolution7 Labs is composed of two business units, E7 Ventures and E7 Labs.
-E7 Ventures provides strategic consulting and investments using a portfolio of investment strategies for developing, owning, and operating MicroGrids and MicroGrid technology companies (distributed clean-tech power systems).
-E7 Labs is currently in development of state-of-the-art technology to support Microgrids where electric vehicles and solar converge and is in the R&D stage of development.
+E7 Ventures provides strategic consulting and investments using a portfolio of investment strategies for developing, owning, and operating MicroGrids and MicroGrid technology companies .
+Evolution Labs is currently in development of state-of-the-art software to support Microgrids.

 Dr. Schoechle is an international consultant in computer and communications engineering and in technical standards development.
 He presently serves as Secretary of ISO/IEC SC25 Working Group 1, the international standards committee for Home Electronic System and is a technical co-editor of several new international standards related to the smart grid.
 He also serves as Secretariat of ISO/IEC SC32 Data Management and Interchange, and he currently participates in a range of national and international standards bodies related to smart grid technology and policy issues.